Female fertility can be defined as the ability of a woman to conceive and carry a pregnancy for 9 months, which is called full-term pregnancy.

 - Voice changes

-The regulation of the menstrual cycle should occur with normality for a woman to be considered fertile.
-The length of a typical cycle is 28 days approximately, and the fertile window, which is the moment when ovulation takes place, occurs halfway through the cycle.
-It is during the woman's fertile window when she is recommended to try to conceive, as her chances for becoming pregnant will be considerably higher.
+A normal regulation of the menstrual cycle should occur for a woman to be fertile.
+The length of a typical cycle is 28 days approximately.
+The fertile window, which is the moment when ovulation takes place, occurs halfway through the cycle.
+It is during the woman's fertile window when she should try to conceive, as her chances for getting pregnant will be considerably higher.

 FAQs from users